sphinx-doc/sphinx/doc/usage/theming.rst

    available, however it will emit a notice that it is an alias for the new 'alabaster' theme.

-.. _third-party-themes:

 Third Party Themes
 ~~~~~~~~~~~~~~~~~~

-There are many community-supported themes.
+There are many third-party themes created for Sphinx.
 Some of these are for
 general use, while others are specific to an individual project.

 sphinx-themes.org__ is a gallery that showcases various themes for Sphinx,